War in Afghanistan (2001–2021): Humanitarian crisis

 Following the Taliban takeover, western nations suspended humanitarian aid and the World Bank and International Monetary Fund also halted payments to Afghanistan.
 The Biden administration froze about $9 billion in assets belonging to the Afghan central banks, blocking the Taliban from accessing billions of dollars held in US bank accounts.
 In October 2021, the UN stated that more than half of Afghanistan's 39 million people faced an acute food shortage.
 On 11 November 2021, the Human Rights Watch reported that Afghanistan is facing widespread famine due to collapsed economy and broken banking system.
 World leaders pledged $1.2 billion in humanitarian aid to Afghanistan.
-On 22 December 2021, The United Nations Security Council unanimously adopted a US-proposed resolution to help humanitarian aid reach desperate Afghans, while seeking to keep funds out of Taliban hands.”
+On 22 December 2021, The United Nations Security Council unanimously adopted a US-proposed resolution to help humanitarian aid reach desperate Afghans, while seeking to keep funds out of Taliban hands.

-On 29 August 2022, U.N. humanitarian chief, Martin Griffiths, warned about Afghanistan’s deepening poverty with 6 million people at risk of famine.
-He stated that conflict, poverty, climate shocks and food insecurity “have long been a sad reality” in Afghanistan, but almost a year after the Taliban takeover, halt to large-scale development aid have made the situation critical.
+On 29 August 2022, U.N. humanitarian chief, Martin Griffiths, warned about Afghanistan's deepening poverty with 6 million people at risk of famine.
+He stated that conflict, poverty, climate shocks and food insecurity "have long been a sad reality" in Afghanistan, but almost a year after the Taliban takeover, halt to large-scale development aid have made the situation critical.

+In February 2025, the Trump administration froze foreign aid and cut funding to the United States Agency for International Development (USAID), adversely affecting the humanitarian situation in Afghanistan.
+According to a CNN investigation, 40% of the country's humanitarian health facilities have closed or suspended operations as a result.
+The Trump Administration stated that no one had died as a result of aid cuts.
+CNN disputed this, with one pediatrician in Afghanistan telling them that the infant mortality rate had increased by 3 to 4%.